Test cube maps

 This was used by a lot of recent games after ET due to its simplicity.
 Source uses this, it’s better than fake environnement like in Breakout 2

-#13 Updated by thunder about 2 years ago
+#13 Updated by thunder over 2 years ago

 think this is just a "skybox" feature so Kemon can relax.